-Create a points system that's easy to track so the situation is clear.
+Create a system for earning points that's easy to track so the situation is clear.
 Give out points to customers on the back of purchases, explaining how they can redeem those accumulated points, whether or not those points expire, and if so, when.

-Have a look at the JetBlue TrueBlue program for an example of how to set up an ideal customer loyalty program.
+Have a look at the JetBlue TrueBlue program for an example of how to set up an ideal type of loyalty program.

 Personalizing customer experience doesn't have to be complicated.
-Many brands personalize experiences with the help of visual engagement tools like Acquire, enabling them to assist customers by accessing their web or mobile browsers and collaborate on completing tasks.
+Many brands personalize experiences with the help of visual engagement tools, enabling them to assist customers by accessing their web or mobile browsers and collaborate on completing tasks.

 Some grocery stores have partnerships with fuel companies to offer discounts on gas.
-As gas is an essential commodity and unavoidable cost for many consumers, this is a very useful tactic.
-These programs often utilize cards already used for getting discounts, with insightful sales data provided on the back of it.
+As gas is an essential commodity and an unavoidable cost for many consumers, this is a very useful tactic.
+These customer loyalty programs often utilize special credit cards already used for getting discounts, with insightful sales data provided on the back of it.

 Experian data shows emails targeted toward your loyalty program participants have 40% higher open rates, 22% higher click-through rates, 29% higher transaction rates, and 11% higher revenue per email.